Open Rights Group: Structure

-One of the first projects is to raise awareness and opposition to the Scottish Identity Database.

 ORGCON

 ORGCON was the first ever conference dedicated to digital rights in the UK, marketed as "a crash course in digital rights".
 It was held for the first time in 2010 at City University in London and included keynote talks from Cory Doctorow, politicians and similar pressure groups including Liberty, NO2ID and Big Brother Watch.
 ORGCON has since been held in 2012, 2013, 2014, 2017, and 2019 where the keynote was given by Edward Snowden.